KevinKien/asynchronous-execution-simulation/README.md

 └── main.go                # Entry point for simulation
 ```

+## Operation Process

+1. **User Submits Transaction**
+- Transaction is signed with the user's private key
+- Transaction is sent to the network and enters the mempool

+2. **Transaction Propagation**
+- Transaction is propagated to validators
+- Validators perform preliminary checks (signature, format, balance)

+3. **Block Creation and Consensus Process**
+- Leader selects transactions from the mempool and creates a new block proposal
+- Block contains reference to previous block, transaction list, delayed merkle root
+- Other validators verify the block and vote without executing
+- Block is finalized when it receives sufficient votes

+4. **Parallel Execution**
+- Transactions are analyzed to identify dependencies
+- Transactions are executed in parallel across multiple threads
+- System tracks inputs/outputs and detects conflicts
+- Conflicting transactions are re-executed sequentially

+5. **State Update**
+- Execution results are merged into the common state
+- New merkle root is calculated and stored
+- Block becomes "Verified" when execution is complete

 ## Key Features

-1. **PoA Consensus**:
+1. **Proof of Authority (PoA) Consensus Mechanism**
-   - Validators take turns becoming leaders in a round-robin fashion
+- Authorized validators take turns becoming the leader (proposer) according to a schedule
-   - Leaders propose blocks containing transactions
+- The leader selects and arranges transactions to include in the new block
-   - Validators vote on proposed blocks without executing transactions
+- Validators verify and vote for the block without executing transactions
-   - Blocks are finalized when they receive a quorum of votes
+- A block is finalized when it receives sufficient votes (typically 2/3 of validators)

-2. **Asynchronous Execution**:
+2. **Asynchronous Execution**
-   - Consensus and execution are decoupled processes
+- Consensus and execution processes are separated
-   - Blocks are executed after finalization (or speculatively)
+- Blocks are executed after being finalized (or speculatively executed)
-   - State roots are calculated after execution
-   - State roots from D blocks ago are included in new blocks for verification
+- Merkle root from D previous blocks is included in the new block for verification
+- Allows consensus to continue while blocks are being executed

-3. **Transaction Flow**:
+3. **Parallel Execution**
-   - Transactions are created, signed, and submitted to the mempool
-   - Transactions are propagated to validators
+- Executes multiple transactions simultaneously on different processing threads
-   - Leaders select and order transactions into blocks
+- Detects and resolves conflicts between transactions
-   - Execution follows the order determined by consensus
+- Analyzes dependencies to optimize transaction ordering
+- Compares performance between sequential and parallel execution

-4. **Speculative Execution**:
+4. **Speculative Execution**
-   - Optional feature to execute blocks before finalization
+- Executes blocks before they are finalized
-   - Results are stored and used if the block gets finalized
+- Stores temporary results and applies them if the block is finalized
-   - Improves throughput by parallelizing consensus and execution
+- Increases performance by parallelizing consensus and execution

 ## How to Run